pclubiitk/pclub-website/_posts/2025-03-03-Containerization-and-Scaling.md

   <img src="/images/containerization-blog/containerization-02.png" alt="Spikes">
 </div>

-Here the "Guest Linux" Represents the WSL that emulates the linux kernel for Docker to function properly.
+Here, "Guest Linux" represents the WSL that emulates the linux kernel for Docker to function properly.